 Since April 2013 police forces have been rolling out new definitions of 'missing' and 'absent' in relation to children/ young people and adults reported as missing to the police.
-The police classification of a person as 'missing' or 'absent' will be based on on-going risk assessment.
-Guidance on how police forces will apply new definitions to children was issued by ADSL in April 2013.
+The police classification of a person as 'missing' or 'absent' will be based on ongoing risk assessment.

-N.B.
 For the purposes of this protocol a child who has run away or who is missing will be defined as one where the episode has been reported to the Police and recorded on the Police COMPACT database.

-Child Who Has Run Away or Gone Missing from the Community (Home or Care)
+Children Who Run Away or Go Missing from the Community (Home or Care)